 Elements Of A Narrative Essay

-In literature, a narrative essay is a piece of nonfiction that tells a story.
-It can be used to report on events that actually happened or to recount an experience.
-A narrative essay should have a beginning, middle and end with an interesting point of view.
+A narrative essay can be used to report on events that happened or to recount an experience.
+A narrative essay should have a beginning, middle, and end with an interesting point of view.

 Long sentences do not necessarily make your writing more sophisticated or complex; however, it does help maintain interest if you insert shorter, simpler sentences into the mix for variety.